zulip/zulip-gci/tasks/eslint.md

 * PASS_TRAVIS
 * Mentor review.
-Mentors will review all code changes, check that the commits and their commit messages match Zulip's guidelines, correct and that the rule has been changed to the specified value.
+Mentors will review all code changes, check that the commits and their commit messages match Zulip's guidelines, and that the rule has been changed to the specified value.

 ## Rules that need fixing
+All of the rules below have an associated GCI task.
-Unless otherwise mentioned, change the value from 0 or 1 to 2.
+Unless otherwise mentioned, the task is to change the value from 0 or 1 to 2.
 This list is in order of number of errors.
 Where possible, a link to the explanation from the airbnb rules docs page is provided.
 Some of these rules may be fixed using `node npm_modules/.bin/eslint --fix`